-The English Language Development (ELD) program provides high-quality English language development instruction aligned to grade-level content standards in English Language Arts.
-These courses focus on helping students develop the academic language proficiency needed to be able to learn content knowledge, skills, and processes and effectively use language to communicate proficiently in mainstream courses.
+The English Language Development (ELD) program provides high-quality English language development instruction aligned to grade-level content standards across English Language Arts, Mathematics, Science, and Social Studies.
+These courses focus on helping students develop the academic language proficiency needed to be able to learn content knowledge, skills, and processes and effectively use language to intepret and express their learning in all core subject classes.

-These courses are designed for the rapid mastery of the English language, focusing on reading, writing, speaking, and listening skills.
+These courses are designed for the development of the English language, focusing on reading, writing, speaking, and listening skills.
 ELD courses usually begin with extensive listening and speaking practice, building on auditory and oral skills, and support the development of reading and writing.
-These courses provide an explanation of grammatical structures of the English language, enabling students to progress from a basic understanding of English words and verb tenses to a more comprehensive grasp of various formal and informal styles to prepare them for grade-level mainstream English courses.
+These courses provide an explanation of grammatical structures of the English language, enabling students to progress to a more comprehensive grasp of various formal and informal styles.
 ELD classes may also include an orientation to the customs and culture of the diverse population in the United States.
-English Learners (ELs) can only receive up to two English credits from ELD courses for up to four semesters (e.g., English 9 for EMLs I, English 9 for EMLs III).
+Emergent Multilingual Learners (EMLs) can only receive up to two English credits from ELD courses for up to four semesters (e.g., English 9 for EMLs II, English 9 for EMLs III).